Italian Meatballs Recipe

 Cook until the sauce thickens slightly.

-I serve mine with a tomato based sauce but I leave the choice of sauce up to you.
+As I mentioned at the top of the page, I serve mine with a tomato based sauce but I leave the choice of sauce up to you.
 You can use this one if you like - leaving out the Parma ham.

-Enjoy your Italian meatballs recipe
+Enjoy your Italian meatballs recipe.

 Print Recipe